The Ultimate Shrink Sleeves Packaging Troubleshooting Guide

 The most common cause of this can be attributed to inconsistent shrink.
 Our field service representatives often troubleshoot through this issue by reviewing the heat tunnel.
 Making adjustments to the heat set point of the tunnel could help in alleviating the problem.
 Another option would be to add a heat-activated adhesive to the interior of the bottom (for frowning) or top (for smiling) of the sleeve to help pin down the sleeve during application.

-Nothing is more frustrating than the sleeve not staying together.
+Nothing is more frustrating than the sleeve not staying together — often referred to as a busted seam.
 If the seams are busting on your shrink sleeve, it likely has to do with the adhesive that was (or potentially wasn’t) put on the seam of the sleeve.
 If this issue occurs, you should contact your supplier.
 It would be important to review the retains from the production job for proper adhesive laydown.
 Is there adhesive?
 Is there enough adhesive?
 Inspection is a portion of Inland’s finishing process to ensure that this is not missed.

 Why does it look like there is moisture behind my shrink sleeve?
 There are two potential causes for the appearance of moisture behind your shrink sleeves – often called wet T-shirt effect or sellotape – however, they are different issues entirely.